OP-TED/eforms-sdk-analyzer/README.md

-# eforms-sdk-analyzer
+# eForms SDK Analyzer

-Application for statis analysis of eForms SDK contents.
+Application for static analysis of the content of the eForms SDK.